expo/custom-expo-updates-server/README.md

 ### Load the update on the server

 Back in the parent folder of this custom server, we want to take the update we just made in **/client/dist** and load it into our server.
-We can accomplish this by running `yarn expo-publish` or `npm run expo-publish`.
+We can accomplish this by running `yarn`, then `yarn expo-publish` or `npm run expo-publish`.
 This runs the **publish.js** file, which will store the assets from the update and save it to a SQLite table.

 ### Send an update

 Now we're ready to run the update server.
-Run `yarn dev` in the parent folder of this repo to start the server.
+Run `yarn dev` or `npm run dev` in the parent folder of this repo to start the server.

 In the simulator running the "release" version of the app, force close the app and re-open it.
 It should make a request to /api/manifest, then to /api/assets.
 After the app loads, it should show any changes you made locally.